Skip to main content

 Advanced Workflows

-Combining Web Search with Your Knowledge Base
+Combining Web Search with Your Uploaded Files

 One of the most powerful ways to use Omnifact is to combine external research with your internal knowledge.
 Scenario: Competitive Analysis